The Rule of Law

 The borderline between the categories can sometimes be indistinct.
 Legal advice should therefore be taken if you are in any doubt.

-Finally, a recent leading case was Hesham Ali.
+There have been two particularly important cases in recent years.
+The first was Hesham Ali.
 Here are two interesting excerpts from the Supreme Court judgement: